-Join Stefan Mumaw for an in-depth discussion in this video No pop quizes, part of Brainstorming Basics.
+Join Stefan Mumaw for an in-depth discussion in this video No pop quizes, part of Learning Brainstorming.

 - Lemme know if this sounds familiar:…you're working away at your desk,…dealing with your own workload and deadlines,…when someone comes by and asks you…to join them in the conference room to brainstorm ideas…for another project.…Throwing around ideas for a project…that you know little about…in the middle of your own deadlines is not…what you were looking for at this moment,…but away you go, regardless.…In that scenario,…how effective were you to the creative process?…How many ideas did you offer?…Were they any good?…You probably had the same answer to all of these questions:…Not much.…